geographika/geoext-demo-app/sass/Readme.md

 This folder contains Sass files defining CSS rules corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'Geoext.demo.app'.
+By default, files in this folder are mapped to the application's root namespace, 'GeoExt.demo.app'.
 This is set in `"app.json"`:

     "sass": {
-        "namespace": "Geoext.demo.app"
+        "namespace": "GeoExt.demo.app"
     }

 ### ./sass/var

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'Geoext.demo.app' in the same way as `"Geoext.demo.app/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'GeoExt.demo.app' in the same way as `"GeoExt.demo.app/sass/src"`.

 ## Slicing